dmrowan/LommenResearchGroup/README.md

 ```
 git clone https://github.com/dmrowan/LommenResearchGroup
 ```
-3. Modify PATH and PYTHONPATH in bashrc.
+3. Modify PATH and PYTHONPATH in the bashrc file.
 If the directory you cloned LommenResarchGroup into is <basedir>, this would look like:
 ```
   export PATH=<basedir>/LommenResearchGroup:$PATH
   export PYTHONPATH=<basedir>/LommenResearchGroup/:$PYTHONPATH